Header Image

 Testimonials

-This is such simple approach when you think about it, having such an impact on the girls.
+This is such a simple approach when you think about it, having such an impact on the girls.
 I feel such a sense of relief…it is so depressing at times when you have the same children experiencing the same problems over and over and us adults being ineffective at helping them – even though we believe we are doing the right thing.
 It feels like I have been stuck in a vicious circle and finally you have shown me a different way, that I really believe will change these girl’s lives for the better.
 Thank you!

 Year 5 Teacher